Kristina01111000/Drws_site/README.md

 Next Call:

 - different picture of him for front page? - torso or body shot
-- ssl update
-- does he have the front page video

 - write out directions for downloading googledoc

-Next call:

-- clean up scorecard paragraphs on page
 - add pdf of scorecard directions
 - add join here at bottom of front page menu

 Next call:
-- fixed the menus
 - got widget context to work by downloading classic widgets plugin, will work until at least 2022
 - pages to link to from copy of widgets on front page
 	- documentary links to documentary?